canceromics/AStruct/README.md

 <img src="icon.png" align="right" />

-# Circm6A
+# diffRSS

-Circm6A is a powerful tool for detection  m6A modification of circular RNA(circRNA).
+diffRSS is a powerful tool for detection  different riboSNitch structure in alleles (SNPs).